strongtyped/active-slick/README.md

 [![Build Status](https://travis-ci.org/strongtyped/active-slick.svg?branch=develop)](https://travis-ci.org/strongtyped/active-slick)

 ActiveSlick is a library that offers CRUD operations for Slick 2.1 projects.
-The main goal is to provide some basic operations to manage the lifecycle of persisted objects (new/persisted/deleted/stale) and enable the implementation of the Active Record pattern on Slick mapped case classes.
+The main goal is to provide some basic operations to manage the lifecycle of persisted objects (new/persisted/deleted/stale) and enable the implementation of the Active Record Pattern on Slick mapped case classes.

 All operations are provided by `TableQueries` sub-classes.